The Basics of Light Therapy

 There have been over 60,000 studies done on nitric oxide in the last 20 years and in 1998, The Nobel Prize for Medicine was given to three scientists that discovered the signaling role of nitric oxide.

 Pain Relief of Petlight Therapy

 As described above nitric oxide causes vasodilation or an increase in the diameter of blood vessels, helping to diminish inflammation by carrying the building blocks of repair to the injured tissue and removing the physiologic debris and waste products that result from injuries.
 It also acts as a neurotransmitter, normalizing conductivity, and releasing beta-endorphins.
 Beta-endorphins are the body’s own home grown morphine like chemicals that reduce pain naturally.

 Endorphins are also mentioned as endogenous morphine, since they resemble morphine in chemical structure.
 They are found in different places of the body and the central nervous system and are considered responsible for and/or participating in different functions such as pain reduction and well-being.

 Furthermore, endorphins have a controlling influence on the reactions of the body in stressful situations and on homoeostatic mechanisms such as heart circulation, respiration, digestion and thermal regularization.
 Patients with chronic pain were found to have a lower level of endorphins in the cerebrospinal fluid.
-Treatment increased endorphin levels, resulting in pain reduction.
-Addictive behavior is attributed to a suppression of the bodies own production by endorphins as well.
+Treatment increases endorphin levels, resulting in pain reduction.

 Cortisol plays a substantial role in stress situations in addition to adrenaline and noradrenalin.
 With shock or stress, increased cortisol production takes place.
 Stimulation with the infrared light results in lower cortisol levels.
 The patient feels a pleasant continuous relaxation.
 In short, there is no form of pain or illness that won’t be positively affected by this technology.